xybu/cs497-sandbox/README.md

 ## Introduction

 The past few years witnessed the increasing popularity of software-defined networking (SDN).
-While today many software developers are working on new SDN controllers and and switches, it seems there are few achievements regarding testing those programs in a comprehensive and convenient manner.
+While today many software developers are working on new SDN controllers and and switches, it seems there are few achievements regarding testing those programs in a comprehensive, convenient, and probably "universal" manner.

 Inspired by [Turret, a platform to automatedly test distributed systems as applications](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6888941), we want to explore how to test SDN controllers and switches in automated ways.